 The nuclear industry and market have a high barrier to entry given the expertise required, and the large investment necessary to progress reactor designs to prototype, and then through licensing.
 This high barrier to entry has acted in our favor, leaving huge opportunities within the nuclear industry for expansion and new business.
-We believe, based on our market research, that there are no microreactor prototypes, there is one licensed SMR; there are no microreactor company listed; there are no HALEU fuel fabrication facilities; there is no transportation system for HALEU; and there is no deconversion facility for HALEU.
+We believe, based on our market research, that there are no microreactor prototypes, there is one licensed SMR; there are no microreactor or SMR companies in revenue; there is one SMR and one other microreactor company listed; there are no HALEU fuel fabrication facilities; there is no transportation system for HALEU; and there is no deconversion facility for HALEU.